 ABERDARE COUNTRY CLUB - A romantic, quiet, and relaxing getaway with a game sanctuary.
 Guests stay in cozy grey stone cottages nestling among lush gardens.

-THE ARK - An architectural masterpiece standing high above ground in a secluded forest glade where viewing of wildlife takes place at close range.
+THE ARK - An architectural masterpiece standing high above the ground in a secluded forest glade where wildlife viewing takes place at close range.
 Not recommended for children.

 TREETOPS - Overlooking water holes and a salt lick, this is a functional lookout lodge solely dedicated to game viewing at close range.

 AMBOSELI NATIONAL PARK

-AMBOSELI NATIONAL PARK lies below the most famous symbol of Africa - Mount Kilimanjaro 5, 895m (19, 340 ft) the highest mountain in Africa and the tallest free standing mountain in the world.
-The surrounding area is flat, covered by savannah and acacia scrub and the animals stand in silhouette against this towering majestic giant, its snow-clad peak floating in the stark blue African sky.
-A large part of the park consists of the alluvial dried-up bed of the seasonal Lake Amboseli, which in the rainy season can transform into a shallow flood whilst the dry season brings strange mirages above the lake's dry shimmering surface.
+AMBOSELI NATIONAL PARK lies below the most famous symbol of Africa - Mount Kilimanjaro 5, 895m (19, 340 ft) the highest mountain in Africa and the tallest free-standing mountain in the world.
+The surrounding area is flat, covered by savannah and acacia scrub and the animals stand in silhouette against the giant mountain, its snow-clad peak floating in the stark blue African sky.
+A large part of the park consists of the alluvial dried-up bed of the seasonal Lake Amboseli, which in the rainy season can transform into a shallow flood while the dry season brings strange mirages above the lake's dry shimmering surface.

 Towards the centre of the park are a series of swamps, fed by the underground rivers running off the mountain.
-It is here, closer to the water, that the concentration of wildlife intensifies, from the ever present ponderous herds of elephant to abundant birdlife.
-This includes a wide variety of waterbirds such as grey heron, saddle bill stork, Egyptian goose as well as long-toed lapwing., yellow throated sand grouse and up to 6 species of vulture.
+It is here, closer to the water, that the concentration of wildlife intensifies, from the ever-present ponderous herds of elephants to abundant birdlife.
+This includes a wide variety of waterbirds such as grey heron, saddle bill stork, Egyptian goose as well as long-toed lapwing., yellow-throated sand grouse, and up to six species of vulture.
 The rare Madagascar Squacco Heron is a frequent visitor.
 Other game frequently seen include buffalo, zebra, wildebeest, gazelle, Maasai giraffe, and if you look carefully in the grass, the occasional lion and cheetah.

 MASAI MARA NATIONAL RESERVE